Sunday, October 08, 2006

 Programs:

-1. Tapping network of youth and students’ organizations and/or individuals in the communities and sc
+1. Tapping network of youth and students’ organizations and/or individuals in the communities and schools as first time voters

 2. Tapping potential allied peoples’ organizations, non-government organizations and local government units to support the project